Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-srs.md

 #### Background

-Given that DDS only filters data based on a static list of rules and cannot apply complex algorithms to a dataset, it may often not meet the needs of an application.
-Therefore, this requirement enables the user to construct a complex data filtering application to decide and output the dataset that is suitable for another application.
+Given that ADS only filters data based on a static list of rules and cannot apply complex algorithms to a dataset, it may often not meet the needs of an application.
+Therefore, this requirement enables the user to construct a complex data filtering application to decide and output the suitable dataset for another application.

 #### Verification Strategy